wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-mobile-apps/includes/3-view-and-interact-with-your-data.md

 After you have a report open in the app, you can start working with it.
 You can do many things with your report and its data.
 By tapping and long tapping on the data that is shown in the report, you can slice and dice the data.
 In the report footer, you'll find actions that you can take on the report.

-We generally hold our phones in portait orientation when looking at them.
+We generally hold our phones in portrait orientation when looking at them.
 Some reports have pages that are optimized for mobile viewing and are easy to read in portrait orientation.
 Whenever you come to a page that is not optimized for mobile viewing, it will appear as it does in the Power BI service.
 In portrait orientation this might be a bit small for convenient viewing.
 In such cases you can flip your phone to landscape orientation for a larger view, or you can just stay in portrait orientation and zoom in to the data you want to view in detail.

 ![Screenshot of portrait and landscape orientation.](../media/3-view-and-interact-with-your-data/power-bi-mobile-app-portrait-landscape.png)